DIY Small Walk-In Closet Makeover on a Budget! (Part II)

 STEP 9: Add Shelves & Caulk

 The shelves above the dresser are attached by brad nails through the sidewall of the top unit.
 In order to hang the shelves level, I used wood blocks in the back wall as supports and clamps the hold up the front.
 I ended up replacing the wooden blocks with these 2.5″ L Brackets.
 Each L Bracket attached to a stud so it’s super secure.
 I painted them the same white color so once I have stuff on the shelves, they’ll totally blend in!

 Once all the shelves are in, you’ll want to go back and caulk where all the wood meets the walls and the dresser.
 This gives it the real built-in look and makes your build look professional.
 Just be sure to let your caulk cure for the full amount of time before painting (I like to let it cure for 24 hrs regardless of what the bottle says).
 If you don’t let the caulk fully cure before you paint, you’re paint will crack as soon as it dries due to the caulk shrinking.
 I would know, I had to caulk and paint these shelves 2x for this exact reason!!

 Okay, so I also added some new cabinet pulls in this step but let’s be real- I added all my clothes to the dresser as soon as it was re-installed in step 5!
 I am OBSESSED with my new DIY Closet Makeover!
 And don’t worry, I won’t leave you hanging!
 Here’s a few photos of the back wall I built throughout this post!
 CLICK HERE for the full closet reveal post that includes all the decorative sources and the cost breakdown!

 Want to keep up with my newest projects?
-Come hang out on Instagram!
+Come hang out on my social media accounts, below!